gnran/keep-chrome-extension/README.md

 5. Add folder with downloaded files

 Now you can click on Extensions icon at the top right corner and pin it to your extensions panel

+You can easily add your own links or change existing ones by adding/changing <a> tag in index.html file